ankittyagi/react-native-cluster-example/README.md

 Trying hands on map cluster
+Add functionality to show custom values in cluster markers instead of number of markers

 # React Native Cluster Map